Umuzi-org/ACN-syllabus/content/projects/oop/bank-accounts/part-2/_index.md

 current_account_number = bank.open_bank_account("Current")
 ```

-The bank will need to keep track of which bank account is associated with with bank account number.
+The bank will need to keep track of which bank account is associated with bank account number.

 ### Interacting with bank accounts